eavpsp/Glad-NX-NV_gpu_shader5-ext-4.2/README.md

    make
    ```

 3. Integrate with your existing project, ensuring to update your build scripts to link against the new GLAD library.
+To do so, repalce the glad header and lib in your libnx portlibs.
+devkitpro/portlibs/switch

 ## Usage

 Refer to the [OpenGL 4.4 documentation](https://registry.khronos.org/OpenGL/specs/gl/glspec44.core.pdf) and [NV GPU Shader 5 extension guide](https://registry.khronos.org/OpenGL/extensions/NV/NV_gpu_shader5.txt) for detailed instructions on using the new features in your applications.